robfatland/git/README.md

     - actions, pages, `hugo`, associated data volumes > 100MB, ...
 - How about programmatic access to `GitHub`?
     - ...see below...
+- Oops I made a repo-scale mistake: How do I repair it
+    - Common error: I generated a 200MB file... that I tried to push: How do I purge it from the repo entirely?
+    - Identical error: I generated a file with sensitive information: How do I purge it from the repo entirely?

 Python has a `requests` library available; so the following example code uses that